lgonzalezrouco/pti/microservices/README.md

 ### 2.1.
 Install a toy Kubernetes cluster with Minikube

 In a production environment, Kubernetes typically runs over a private computer cluster or it is managed by a cloud provider (e.g. Google GKE, Amazon EKS, etc.).
-In order to be able to try Kubernetes locally, we will use Minikube, a tool that runs a single-node Kubernetes cluster within a virtual machine (VM).
+In order to be able to try Kubernetes locally, we will use Minikube, a tool that runs a single-node Kubernetes cluster.

 *NOTE: Nowadays there are some alternatives to Minikube that may be more convenient if you want to setup a single node Kubernetes cluster for your projects (e.g. [MicroK8s](https://microk8s.io/) or [K3s](https://k3s.io/)).*